 - Create graphics and animation using computer programs and illustration

 - Work with a team of animators and artists to create a movie, game, or visual effect

 - Research upcoming projects to help create a realistic design or animation

 - Develop storyboards that map out key scenes in the animation

 - Edit animation and effects based on feedback from directors, head animators, game designers, or clients

-Multimedia artists and animators often work in a specific medium.
+Multimedia animators often work within a specific type of animation.
 Some focus on creating animated movies or video games.
 Others create visual effects for movies and television shows.
-Visual effects, also called computer-generated images or CGI, include creating animation from images of actors performing or designing scenery or backgrounds for locations.
-Artists and animators can further specialize within these fields.
+Visual effects, also called computer-generated images (or CGI), include creating animation from images of actors performing, or designing scenery or backgrounds for locations.
+Animators can further specialize within these fields.
 Within animated movies and video games, artists often specialize in characters or scenery and background design.
-Video game artists may focus on ‘level design’: creating the look, feel, and layout for the levels of a video game.
+Video game artists may focus on ‘level design’; creating the look, feel, and layout for the levels of a video game.

-Usually, animators work in teams to develop a movie, visual effect, or electronic game.
-Each animator works on a portion of the project, and then they put the pieces together to create one cohesive animation.
+Usually, multimedia animators work in teams to develop a movie, visual effect, or electronic game.
+Each animator works on a portion of the project, eventually the pieces come together to create one cohesive animation.

 What is the workplace of a Multimedia Animator like?